aravinpalanisamy/Online-Examination-Evaluation/ReadMe.txt

 8.Log out after the over.
 9.Users can send the suggestions and feedbacks from the home page , it can be viewed by admin.
 What makes our online exam system web project differs from others :
-Low internet connection would be sufficient to load the pages, since we haven’t used any picture data(using pictures the user with low internet connection takes time to load the images).
+Low internet connection would be sufficient to load the pages, since we havenâ€™t used any picture data(using pictures the user with low internet connection takes time to load the images).
 In other online exam system websites , we can find only one admin who is surely responsible for the addition or deletion of the test, but we made this site any number of authorized persons can add/remove the examinations and these all authorized persons and users of this site will be controlled by the admin.
 It could be very helpful for educational institues acting as :
 	Admin(headdash.php) --- director of institute
 	Teacher(dash.php) --- professors of college
 	User(acccount.php) --- students of the college